tbrunetti/QuaCK/README.md

 * TO DO: internal report also gives specifics on chip failures due to poor call rate threholds
 * TO DO: duplicate concordance is now printed as a text file for every pairwise duplicate checked in addition to the average on the summary PDF
 * TO DO: better organization of a deliverable product
+* TO DO: argument added to now exclude a list of snps before proceeding with full analysis (updates new callrate in SampleTable.txt)

 ## Table of Contents
 --------------------